Welcome to the Michigan Motor Sports Hall of Fame!

 Please refer to the Nominations page for instructions on Biography preperation and submittal.
 If not sure of whether a person has had a biography submitted for consideration please do not hestite to contact the MMSHoF to obtain an answer.

-The next meeting of the Board of Directors is on June 15, 2022 and is open to the public, location TBD.
+The next meeting of the Board of Directors is on June 15, 2022 and is open to the public, the meeting is to be held at City Limits, located at 801 Cedar Street in Mason, Mi.
+The venue is right off of US-127 and down the street from the Corrigan Oil Speedway.
 Meetings in May, June, September, and October are open to the public while our Induction Ceremony serves as our November meeting.
 The Induction Ceremony is always open to the public to obtain tickets and attend.
 Meetings are normally the first Wednesday of each month.